Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations

 Notice that \eqref{E:BBM} possesses three conserved quantities (abusing notation)

 which correspond to the Hamiltonian and the momentum, the mass, respectively.
 Throughout the section we shall use $H$ and $P, M$ for those in \eqref{E:HBBM} and \eqref{E:PBBM}, \eqref{E:MBBM}.
-Notice that $H,P,M:X\to\mathbb{R}$ are smooth and invariant under spatial translations.
-Incidentally \eqref{E:BBM} is written in the Hamiltonian form
+Notice that $H,P,M:X\to\mathbb{R}$ are smooth.
+Notice moreover that \eqref{E:BBM} may be written in the Hamiltonian form